Doctor of Musical Arts, University of Maryland, College Park

 Bachelor of Child Development and Music, California Polytechnic University, Pomona.

-Frannie (Francisca) Escobar graduated from Cal Poly Pomona with a Bachelors in Early Childhood Studies and Music.
-She began studying piano at the age of 5, with a focus in classical studies.
-At age of 10, she began studying clarinet.
-She discovered her passion for teaching children while in college, and she has been teaching piano for 12 years.
+Frannie (Francisca) Escobar graduated from Cal Poly Pomona with a bachelor's degree in Early Childhood Studies and Music.
+She began studying piano at the age of five, with a focus in classical studies.
+At age ten, Frannie began studying clarinet.
+She discovered her passion for teaching children while in college, and she has been teaching piano for twelve years.

 Frannie is passionate about teaching children.
 She teaches all ages, and specializes in the younger age group.
-Her goal as a piano teacher is to allow each student to fall in love with the music that they are playing through learning and adapting the teaching style as they grow.
-The lessons consist of an interactive experience, where children playing piano, sing, and dance.
-In her spare time, she enjoys playing music with her son, and volunteering with the San Bernardino Sheriff Mountain Search and Rescue team.
+Her goal as a piano teacher is to allow each student to fall in love with the music that they are playing through learning, adapting the teaching style as the student grows.
+Frannie's lessons consist of an interactive experience, where children play piano, sing, and dance.
+In her spare time, she enjoys playing music with her son and volunteering with the San Bernardino Sheriff Mountain Search and Rescue team.

 Bachelor of Arts in Music, California Polytechnic University, Pomona